Expand Your CMS Capabilities with Our Plugin Store

 How to calculate ROAS for better ad budget allocation

 ROAS = Revenue generated from ads / Cost of ads.
 This single metric shows whether your campaigns are profitable and which ones deserve scaling.
+Together with other advertising performance metrics like CAC and Conversion Rate, it helps you decide where to increase bids and where to cut spend.

 Why LTV is critical for long-term marketing success